bmc/brizzled/id/116/index.md

 [big, gray blob][javautil-pom], with all that XML markup getting in the way of the actual semantics of the build file.

+Maven is also *declarative*, but not *procedural*.
+If I want to augment Maven's logic--say, introduce a new goal--I have to do it through a custom Maven plugin; I can't just stuff some special procedural logic into my POM.
+If I have to copy some extra files, that's a rather high bar to clear.

 I'm not the only person who thinks XML sucks as a configuration language.
 A full decade ago, [Terence Parr][], author of [ANTLR][] and [StringTemplate][], wrote an article entitled [*Humans should not have to grok XML*][parr-xml].